 Learn about some of the key partner organisations we work with.

-Thames Valley Police and Crime Commissioner
+Thames Valley Police and the Crime Commissioner

 The Police and Crime Commissioner (PCC) is an elected position.
 The aim of the PCC is to cut crime and deliver an effective and efficient police service in Thames Valley.
-The PCC does this by holding the Chief Constable to account on behalf of local people, as well as working with other partner organisations.
+The PCC does this by holding the chief constable to account on behalf of local people, as well as working with other partner organisations.
 This includes local councils and the Local Criminal Justice Board.

 The PCC also has responsibility for commissioning emotional and practical support services for victims of crime in the Thames Valley and custody visiting.
 The current PCC, Anthony Stansfeld, was re-elected in May 2016 for a second four-year term of office.

-Independent Advisory Groups (IAGs) were established to assist Thames Valley Police meet its aim to provide a more effective and responsive service by capturing the views of individuals, organisations and communities at both tactical and strategic levels.
+Independent Advisory Groups (IAGs) were established to assist Thames Valley Police to meet its aim to provide a more effective and responsive service by capturing the views of individuals, organisations and communities at both tactical and strategic levels.

-The College of Policing state in their 2015 guidance document that "the role of an IAG is to help us to build insight into the needs, wants and assets of the groups who are under-represented in our normal decision making processes.
-We use this insight to shape our service for the benefit of all our communities and engender trust and confidence."
+The College of Policing state in their 2015 guidance document that 'the role of an IAG is to help us to build insight into the needs, wants and assets of the groups who are under-represented in our normal decision making processes.
+We use this insight to shape our service for the benefit of all our communities and engender trust and confidence.'
 IAGs enable us to create a genuine partnership with our communities.
 IAGs are independent only in relation to their views.

 Under the Crime and Disorder Act 1998, Thames Valley Police has a statutory duty to work with key partner agencies to reduce crime, disorder, anti-social behaviour and substance misuse within Community Safety Partnerships (CSPs).